Risk Factors Dashboard

 We maintain operations in Asia, Australia, Canada, Europe, South America, the Middle East, and the US.
 The conduct of our business, including the sourcing of content, distribution, sales, marketing, and advertising, is subject to various laws and regulations administered by governments around the world.
 Changes in laws, regulations, or government policies, including tax regulations and accounting standards, may adversely affect our future consolidated financial position and results of operations.

 The scientific research publishing industry generates much of its revenue from paid customer subscriptions to online and print journal content.
 There is interest within government, academic, and library communities for such journal content to be made available for free immediately or following a period of embargo after publication, referred to as open access.
 For instance, certain governments and privately held funding bodies have implemented mandates that require journal articles derived from government-funded research to be made available to the public at no cost immediately or after an embargo period.
+Open access can be achieved in two ways: Green, which enables authors to publish articles in subscription-based journals and self–archive the author accepted version of the article for free public use immediately or after any embargo period; and Gold, which enables authors to publish their articles in journals that provide immediate free access to the final version of the article on the publisher’s website, and elsewhere under permissive licensing terms, following payment or waiver of an APC.
 Open access can be achieved in two ways: Green, which enables authors to publish articles in subscription-based journals and self–archive the author accepted version of the article for free public use after any embargo period; and Gold, which enables authors to publish their articles in journals that provide immediate free access to the final version of the article on the publisher’s website, and elsewhere under permissive licensing terms, following payment or waiver of an APC.
 These mandates have the potential to put pressure on subscription-based publications.
 If such regulations are widely implemented, our consolidated financial position and results of operations could be adversely affected.

 To date, many of the governments and national research councils that have taken a position on open access have favored the Green model and have generally specified embargo periods of twelve months.
 The publishing community generally takes the view that this period should be sufficient to protect subscription revenues, provided that publishers’ platforms offer sufficient added value to the article.
 Governments in Europe have been more supportive of the Gold model, which thus far is generating incremental revenue for publishers with active open access programs.
 Many institutions have signed on to the business model which combines the purchasing of subscription content with the purchase of open access publishing for affiliated authors.
 This development removes an element of risk by fixing revenues from that market, provided that the terms, price, and rate of transition negotiated are acceptable.